Sinaloan chilorio tacos in flour tortilla, with pork in concentrated red chile.

 History & Origin

 Chilorio is one of the culinary emblems of Sinaloa, a northern Mexican state known for its cattle, fishing and robust cuisine.
 Its origins lie in meat preservation techniques developed by the region's inhabitants before modern refrigeration: cooked pork was covered with a thick paste of red chiles, vinegar and spices to preserve it for days or weeks.
 This preservation tradition has roots in Spanish colonial cooking, when vinegar was the preservative par excellence, combined with the indigenous deep knowledge of dried chiles as natural antibacterial agents.
-Sinaloan chilorio is made specifically with ancho and guajillo chiles, which provide an intense red colour without excessive heat, and with wild mountain oregano that grows in the hills of Sinaloa and has a more intense aroma than commercial oregano.
+Sinaloan chilorio is made specifically with ancho and guajillo chiles, which provide an intense red color without excessive heat, and with wild mountain oregano that grows in the hills of Sinaloa and has a more intense aroma than commercial oregano.
 In the markets of Culiacán, Los Mochis and Mazatlán, chilorio is sold in large clay pots, and families keep it in glass jars to have on hand throughout the week.
 It is eaten in flour tortillas - not corn, since Sinaloa has been wheat-growing country since colonial times - with refried beans, chopped onion and green chile.
-It is the food of the Sinaloan cowboy: hearty, flavourful and deep.
+It is the food of the Sinaloan cowboy: hearty, flavorful and deep.

 Estimated cost